persa188/hockey_2.0/README.md

-# hockey_2.0
+# hockey_2.0 (BETA)
-in the main folder find a .exe file, click it, glhf!
+In the main folder find a .exe file, click it, glhf!